 The ski area is due to open for the winter on December 23, conditions permitting.
 At the time of writing, there is no arrangement in place between SATG and Les Deux Alpes, meaning that skiers will not be able to cross over from Les Deux Alpes and use the La Grave lifts.
 Skiers from La Grave will not be able to use the Deux Alpes lifts to return from the Vallon de la Selle routes either.
 Apart from this, it seems that skiing in La Grave will continue much as before.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near La Grave using the map below!